 - Takagi Ryonosuke was actually an undercover agent.
 Okay, I always had the feeling like something was missing and that it was just a weak reason with him following those guys to save his daughter BUT then he turned around doing other things that said otherwise.
 Then it made sense that he was just pretending to follow those guys.
 There was also the whole thing with how he told Falcon to believe him, etc that one time when he called before leaving THIRD-i for good.
 Still somewhat surprising because they left everything at the end instead of just letting it unfold along the way like some of the details.

 - The doctor was actually the person unleashing Bloody X into the world.
 Okay, I didn’t see that one coming since maybe I was busy focusing on seeing how they could deal with the terrorists.
 Didn’t realize that he was responsible.
-Though I was as pissed as him with his work going down the drain just ’cause some people think that it was a waste of time and money YET they were wasting his efforts too.
+Though I was as pissed as him with his work going down the drain just because some people thought that it was a waste of time and money YET they were wasting his efforts too.
 However, I thought it was WAY too messed up to take it out on the rest of the world.

-There were other details I had forgotten since I watched it awhile back BUT was a tad lazy to do the review right away.
+There were other details I had forgotten since I watched it a while back BUT was a tad lazy to do the review right away.
 But I thought it was really good and enjoyable.
 Enough suspense and actions.
 There was the whole deception and other mind games being played.
 Season 2 will probably be equally interesting but that’s another story and I’ll probably do a review after I get around to watching it.